BrianRagazzi/PlatformAutomation/tasks/PAS-users-notes.md

 uaac member add scim.write pasadmin

-# Add admin user to PAS
+# Add LDAP admin user to PAS
 ## Notes
   * This adds an LDAP account as an admin
 ## Assumptions